“It's all about mining and processing”

 Undoubtedly, the most promising and prominent ESS is the electrochemical battery ESS (BESS), thanks to its incredible flexibility.
 BESS converts chemical energy contained in its active materials into electricity by redox reactions.
 Currently, it is produced in many sizes and shapes for a wide spectrum of short-term energy storage applications, ranging from mW to MW scales.

 LiB has key technology advantages when compared to alternative cell chemistries.
 As the first alkali metal of the periodic table, Lithium provides the largest amount of electrical energy per unit of weight among all solid elements .
-Sodium (Na) and potassium (K), two other alkali metals, about 1000 times more abundant than Lithium and easier to extract, also have high electronegative potential.
+Sodium (Na) and potassium (K), two other alkali metals, are about 1000 times more abundant than Lithium and easier to extract.
 However, they weigh about three and five times as much as Lithium, respectively, making the latter by far the first choice for e-mobility.

 LiB is the today superstar in the BESS industry because of its high energy capacity, power capacity, cyclability, and round-trip efficiency.
 The global LiB market increased more than 70% in 2021 alone, as a result of an average yearly increase in battery shipments for i) electric vehicles (EVs) of 90.2%, ii) ESS of 113.3%, and iii) consumer electronics of 6.3%, the last two representing 18.8% and 13.8% of total Lithium battery shipments, respectively .